njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-list.rst

 List
 ##################

-The `vui-list <https://github.com/Brightspace/valence-ui-list>`_ library contains Less mixins and CSS that you can use to style lists.
+The `vui-list <https://github.com/Brightspace/valence-ui-list>`_ library contains mixins and CSS that you can use to style lists.

 .. role:: example